pifroggi/vs_align/README.md

 ## Tips
 * Enums are available in vs_align/enums.py if needed.
 * For problematic cases of spatial misalignment, it can be helpful to chain multiple alignment calls with increasing precision.
-* Temporal Alignment "precision=3" may need a little time on the first run, as the model needs to download first.
+* Temporal Alignment precision=3 may need a little time on the first run, as the model needs to download first.
-* Temporal Alignment precision 2 and 3 are at half or quarter resolution still better than precision 1.
+* Temporal Alignment precision=2 and 3 are at half or quarter resolution still better than precision 1.